facundovictor/test-frontend/README.md

   - Toolbar: Adopted the color #E8F1F1 for the event hover.

-  - Menu: The menu will be hidden on hamburguer button click.
+  - Menu: The menu hides on hamburguer button click (with little effect =D).

   - Scrollbar: I don't know if the scrollbar corresponds to the text only, or to the entire document.

+  - Graphics: For graphics and event handler i chose the D3 library.

   - More... coming soon!